-- Students can always check their scholarship status through the financial aid award status page.
+- Students can always check their scholarship status through the financial aid status page.
 Students should contact the Office of Financial Aid directly if they believe there are inconsistencies or mistakes on the award letter.

-Criterion for Renewal
+Criteria for Renewal

 - Graduating seniors who need less than 12 credits but more than half time (6 credits or more) to graduate in their last semester of undergraduate studies are eligible to receive a prorated portion of their merit scholarships based on the cost for attendance and the number of credits taken during the last semester.
 The prorated University Merit Scholarships will not exceed the budget, which means under no circumstance students will receive a refund check from the scholarship.

 - Graduating Presidential scholars with part-time status living on campus are eligible to receive the R & B portion of the scholarship.
 Graduating Presidential scholars with part-time status living off-campus, the R & B portion will be prorated based on the number of credits; in which case, the Office of Financial Aid would require a copy of the signed lease.
 Please note that the commuters are not eligible for the R & B portion of the Presidential scholarship.

-Merit-Aid Scholarship Appeal
+Merit Scholarship Appeal